animecyc/TitaniumTestFlight/README.md

 # TitaniumTestFight

 An implementation of the TestFlight SDK for Titanium.
-Android support if forthcoming.

 ## Usage